arcadelabs/LifeStealRE/README.md

 - Milk cures negetive effects can be disabled.
 - Hearts can have custom texture model ID which resource packs will use to replace the textures.
 - 100% Customizable messages and sounds.
-- Heart consume animations and particle effects (work in progress, don't expect proper functionality.)
+- Heart consume animations and particle effects (work in progress, don't expect proper functionality.) [<span style="color:red">WIP</span>]
-- Profile system (statistics etc.) [WIP]
+- Profile system (statistics etc.) [<span style="color:red">WIP</span>]
 - MySQL and SQLite database support.
-- Player elimination, ban/spectator/spectate body [WIP]
+- Player elimination, ban/spectator/spectate body [<span style="color:red">WIP</span>]
 - And tons of other stuff that I'm gonna send screenshot of because me lazy...
 - ![image](https://user-images.githubusercontent.com/69498033/177811484-f9ef5fbc-3881-4d1e-b988-dd414502fb0d.png)
+I blured some stuff out because they're upcoming more exciting features 😈

+### Final thoughts,
+This is my (@RealRONiN)'s 2nd public project (first one is Greetings and it's private for god knows what reasons.), and it's still in development, I'd say it's about 40% done for now, please report any bugs or issues you face in issues section.
+For developers who're reviewing the code right now (on my humble request I'm guessing), please don't yell at me for forgetting to add null checks and other important stuff in almost everywhere, also please don't judge my obsession with gradients in configs.